rita-barbosa/LAPR5-2425/docs/sprint-1/1220683/us-5.1.20/readme.md

 > #### **DTO (Data Transfer Object) Pattern**
 >
->* **Components:** SpecializationDTO, RoleDTO, StaffSpecializationAndRoleResponseDTO, OperationTypeDTO
+>* **Components:** SpecializationDTO, FunctionDTO, SpecializationAndFunctionResponseDTO, OperationTypeDTO
 >
 > DTOs are used to transfer data between layers, especially from the controller layer to the service layer or vice versa.
 > The purpose is to carry data in a structured and decoupled way without exposing internal entity representations directly.